Our Research on Supply and Demand for Ecosystem Services

 The human society and the world’s ecosystems form an interdependent and dynamic system.
 On the one hand intensive land use, extraction of natural resources and emissions into the environment has caused the global loss of biodiversity and degradation of ecosystem services.
 On the other hand the human society thrives on goods and services provided by the world’s ecosystems.
 While trade with some of the derived goods allows for their economic appraisal, many other benefits lack appreciation by decision-makers.

-On a global scale we are interested in the relevance of commodity and financial markets for ecosystem services and biodiversity.
-A main goal is to develop further the method of Life Cycle Assessment with respect to land use impacts on biodiversity and ecosystem services.
-The other is to assess trade flows of commodities, land use effects and its impact on the global ecosystem services.
+On a global scale we are interested in the relevance of commodity markets for ecosystem services and biodiversity.
+A main goal is to assess trade flows of commodities, land/water use effects and their impact on the global ecosystem services.
+In this context we have been developing further the method of Life Cycle Assessment with respect to land use impacts on biodiversity and ecosystem services.
+Beyond that interregional flows of ecosystem services are investigated.

 Much of our research aims at supporting decision-makers in their attempt to manage product systems and landscape systems with respect to land use, biodiversity and ecosystem services.